 - "La révolution haïtienne et les États-Unis: Étude historiographique," in 1802.
 Rétablissement de l'esclavagedans les colonies françaises: Aux origines de Haïti, eds.
 Yves Benot and Marcel Dorigny (Paris: Maisonneuve et Larose, 2003), 387-401.

 - "Les paradoxes de la régénération révolutionnaire: le cas de l'abbé Grégoire," Annales historiques de la Révolution française, no. 321 (juillet/septembre 2000): 69-90.

-Sepinwall has served on committees of the American Historical Association, American Society for Eighteenth-Century Studies, French Colonial Historical Society, Society for French Historical Studies, Western Jewish Studies Association and Western Society for French History.
-In 2004, she received the President's Award for Innovation in Teaching at Cal State San Marcos.
-She currently serves on the editorial board of French Historical Studies.
+Sepinwall has served on committees of the American Historical Association, American Society for Eighteenth-Century Studies, French Colonial Historical Society, Society for French Historical Studies, Western Jewish Studies Association and Western Society for French History, and as a member of the editorial board of French Historical Studies.
+She is a past winner of CSUSM’s Harry E. Brakebill Outstanding Professor Award (the university’s top honor for faculty), as well as of the CSUSM President's Award for Innovation in Teaching.